PROPERTY JOURNAL

 With growing regulatory pressures around ESG and sustainability, the demand for organisations to improve the quality of their data is increasing.

 RICS tech partner Firstplanit provides an example of how AI can be used to aid sustainability.
-Firstplanit supports ESG strategy in planning and development by providing a platform that allows users to compare sustainable materials and products, assess environmental risks of a location and map decisions to green targets.
+Firstplanit supports its ESG strategy in planning and development by providing a platform that allows users to compare sustainable materials and products, assess the environmental risks of a location and map decisions to green targets.

 From a materials science perspective, technological approaches such as self-healing concrete can reduce embodied and operational carbon.